UPDATED OCTOBER 2025

 Elizabeth Hirt

-Elizabeth Hirt, 93-years old, was badly mauled by her two Boston terriers on November 27, 2012.
-Miami County Sheriff's deputies were called to her home by her son, Jerome Hirt, who had stopped by to check on her.
-Authorities said her hands had been severely bitten and were missing large chunks of flesh.
-Officers said that the calf areas on both of her legs were also badly chewed by the dogs.
+Elizabeth Hirt, 93-years old, died after being mauled by her two Boston terriers.
+The attack occurred on November 27, 2012 in the 8700 block of South State Route 202.
+Miami County sheriff's deputies were called to her home around 9:30 am by her son, Jerome Hirt, who stopped by to check on her.
+Deputies found Hirt lying on the floor covered in blood.
 "There was a large amount of blood when we got there," said Marcia Doncaster, Director of the Miami County Animal Shelter.
-Hirt was airlifted to Miami Valley Hospital and taken into intensive care.
-Jerome said his mother was in good shape prior to the attack, but had symptoms of Alzheimer's.
-At the time of the attack, Hirt was under the care of her daughter, Jennifer Dickensheets.
-Authorities later declined to press charges against Dickensheets.
-Hirt did not survive her severe injuries; she perished two-weeks later. [source citations]
+Large chunks of flesh had been torn and eaten from her hands and legs, officers said.
+Hirt's daughter, Jennifer Dickensheets, 66, was home during the attack but was passed out from intoxication after drinking a bottle of Listerine mouthwash.
+Hirt was airlifted to the Miami Valley Hospital intensive care unit.
+She died on December 11.
+Jerome, who lived next door, said his mother was physically in good shape prior to the attack, but had symptoms of Alzheimer's.
+He last saw his mother alive a day earlier around noon.
+Authorities later declined to press charges against Dickensheets. [source citations]

 Date of death: December 11, 2012 Chained: No